SayleeMJ/CS-510-Sound-Project/README.md

 1. Open the app.
 2. Use the pitch SeekBar to select the desired pitch.
 3. Adjust the volume SeekBar to set the volume.
-4. Press the "Play" button to hear the generated tone.
+4. Press the "Play Sound" button to hear and select the desired tone and volume.
 5. Press the "Add Note" button to save the tone.
 6. Use the "Save Composition" button to save all added notes into a file.